naveengv7/VIS-IrisFormer/README.md

 # IrisFormer

 This is the official Pytorch implementation of IrisFormer.
-We have submitted the paper to a journal for possible publication.

 <br>